neur0breed/The-Lexicon-Project/README.md

 ## For a working environment (CLion)
 In CLion: File->Settings->Editor->Code Style->File Encodings->...
-Change the IDE Encoding to UTF-8, Project Encoding to x-UTF-16LE-BOM, and Default Encoding for properites files to x-UTF-16LE-BOM.
+Change the IDE Encoding to UTF-8, Project Encoding to UTF-8, and Default Encoding for properties files to UTF-8.
 Will test out more settings, but these work.